Dr. Garrett A. Gilchrist, Ph.D.

 Practice Locations: Seattle & Federal Way

-Dr. Gilchrest sees patients at The Center for Psychological Health’s Seattle and Federal Way locations.
+Dr. Gilchrest sees patients at The Center for Psychological Health’s Seattle and The Center for Family and Lifespan Development-Federal Way locations.